jenkinsci/seed-plugin/README.md

 ## Planned improvments

-* [ ] Support for additional branching strategies: seed of course, but also job per branch, branch parameter for a job, only one branch supported
+* [x] Support for additional branching strategies: seed of course, but also job per branch, branch parameter for a job, only one branch supported
+* [x] Sample of custom strategy in the tests
 * [ ] Filtering on branches
 * [x] Enabling support for auto project configuration
 * [ ] including Seed in the first plugin for an easier configuration